Abortion ruling prompts variety of reactions from states

 Political control: Republican Gov. Tate Reeves and leaders of the Republican-controlled Mississippi Legislature have been working for years to chip away at abortion access.

 Background: Mississippi already had a law banning most abortions at 20 weeks, although the state’s lone abortion clinic offered the procedure only through 16 weeks.
 The state tried to enact a law in 2018 to ban most abortions after 15 weeks.
 That law is the basis for the case that the Supreme Court used to overturn Roe v.
-Wade in its June 24 ruling.
+Wade in a ruling issued June 24.
 Reeves was lieutenant governor in 2018 when Mississippi tried to enact the 15-week ban, and in 2019 when the state tried to enact a six-week ban.
 Mississippi law does not allow providers to dispense abortion medications through telemedicine consultations.

-Effect of Supreme Court ruling: Mississippi’s only abortion clinic, Jackson Women’s Health Organization, saw its last patients at the end of business July 6.
-The clinic filed a lawsuit June 27 challenging a law that bans most abortions once Roe v.
+Effect of Supreme Court ruling: Mississippi’s only abortion clinic, Jackson Women’s Health Organization, stopped doing abortions on July 6.
+The clinic sued June 27 challenging a law that bans most abortions once Roe v.
 Wade is overturned.
-A judge on July 5 rejected the clinic’s request to block the law from taking effect two days later.
-Under the new law, abortions are allowed if the woman’s life is endangered by the pregnancy or if the pregnancy was caused by a rape that was reported to law enforcement.
+A judge rejected the clinic’s request to block the law from taking effect.
+As of July 7, abortions are allowed only if the woman’s life is endangered by the pregnancy or if the pregnancy was caused by a rape that was reported to law enforcement.
 Any person who knowingly performs or attempts to induce an abortion, except the pregnant woman, could be punished by up to 10 years in prison.

-What’s next: Mississippi’s law banning most abortions took effect Thursday.
-The owner of the state’s only abortion clinic says she plans to shut down the facility.
+What’s next: Clinic attorneys filed papers July 7 asking the Mississippi Supreme Court to block the new ban on most abortions.
+Justices set a July 25 deadline for the state attorney general to respond.
+The state’s only abortion clinic is not seeing patients, and the owner says she will shut down the facility if the new law is allowed to remain in place.

 ———